samwambam/seng300/README.md

 ## Prerequsites
 1) from the client directory run `npm install`
 2) from the server directory run  `npm install`
+3) from the root directory run `npm install react-router-dom`

 ## Running
 1) from the root directory run  `npm run dev`